History, Civics, Social Studies, Geography

 20% Class participation Students will demonstrate participation by answering questions, being prepared for class with their materials ready, participating in classroom discussions, completing class work and having good attendance.

 40% Homework Assignments Students must complete assignments on-time – if you’re absent, your homework assignment is due the following week or it’s considered late and may not receive full credit.
 Assignments are given out in small increments.
 So if you miss a few, you’ll get behind!
-Papers written will be graded for content, not just mechanics.
+Papers written will be graded for content and mechanics.

 American History - Instructor: Ms. Stacie Zens - Grades 9-12